Event Planning Checklist

 - Document all event details and discuss possible improvements, so that future groups may benefit from your experience.

-- Collect all submitted CLE cards and forms and return to Cheryl Delvecchio in room 200 for processing.
+- Collect all submitted CLE cards and forms and return to Jennie Edelstein on the fourth floor for processing.